Chapter 3: Open Data in Neuroscience

 Data Definition

-First, what is data?
-Neuroscience data encompasses everything you use or produce during your research life, from datasets, software, code, workflow, models, figures, tables, articles, etc. Everything contains a piece of information, such as brain imaging techniques (for instance, MRI, PET, EEG, MEG), cognitive and behavioural data, and cellular, histological, and molecular evaluations of brain samples from humans or animals.
-All this research and clinical data follows a lifecycle that involves data creation, use, publication and sharing, archiving, and re-use or destruction.
+First, what is neuroscience data?
+Neuroscience data encompasses everything you use or produce during the research cycle, from raw to derived datasets, software, code, workflow, models, figures, tables, articles, etc. Everything contains a piece of information, such as brain imaging (for instance, MRI, PET, EEG, MEG), cognitive and behavioural data, and cellular, histological, and molecular evaluations of brain samples from humans or animals.
+All this data follows a lifecycle that involves data creation, use, publication and sharing, archiving, and re-use or destruction.

 The scope of the present chapter includes data organisation and sharing, all information related to software, code, and workflows is explained in Chapter 4.